BalakumarBalasundaram/pyspark_pipeline/README.md

 Evolution Over Time
 - Prepare a UML diagram and a sequence diagram
 - Write Unit test scripts, and automation
-- Prepare a template driven framework for ETL operation
+- Prepare a template driven framework for ETL operation ( Design a low level Ansible library for PySpark Based ETL Pipeline)
+- Azure DevOps -> Invoke Ansible Playbook & Role (Develop Pyspark Based template plugin) -> Action: Load Libaries(PySpark ETL Library) & Invoke Databricks via databricks cli to submit job (Batch Mode ) or Access Jupyter Notebook to perform interactive coding (Transform Data from raw to different region on yourself)
 - Document, packaging of this feature
 - Design Integration system for this ETL framework
 - Design Development, Staging, Pre-production and Production Environment to test this feature